GazaliAhmad/GazaliAhmad/README.md

 - How I reason under constraint
 - How I choose clarity and stability over superficial performance

 Some repositories are technical.
 Others focus on analytical judgement under constraint.

-The unifying theme is **judgement over novelty**.
+The underlying theme is **process integrity over superficial metrics.**

 ---